chenrl129/CMSC335FinalProject/README.txt

 https://openai.com/api/

 Pages:
+1) Main page to navigate to input and history pages
-1) Input for user to input text they want to be completed by openai
+2) Input for user to input text they want to be completed by openai
-2) Output page for input with regenerate button
+3) Output page for input
+4) History page to view past prompts and suggestions